 Get stories and expert advice on all things related to college and parenting.

 When I am out and about in town I often overhear people whose kids have recently started college greet each other with, “How does [your child's name here] like school?”
-The response generally is, “She LOVES it!”

-After the lengthy and exhausting application process, emotionally wrought acceptance period, Bed Bath & Beyond excursions, and tearful dorm room drop off, it can be difficult to acknowledge — to the world and to yourself — that your student is not ecstatic at college.
+After the lengthy and exhausting application process, emotionally wrought acceptance period, Bed Bath & Beyond excursions, and tearful residence hall drop off, it can be difficult to acknowledge (to the world and to yourself) that your student is not ecstatic at college.